 A public‐private partnership brings science and art together "The ArtLab"

 The Japanese architectural firm Kengo Kuma & Associates, together with Holzer Kobler Architekturen from Zurich, won the architectural design competition launched in 2012 to develop Cosandey Square at EPFL.
 Their project, “The ArtLab” will unite an experimental Art & Sciences space and a demonstration pavilion under a single, long stone roof at the Montreux Jazz Lab.
-The Swiss federal government will finance half of the 30‐million‐franc project, with the remainder coming from private partners including the Gandur Foundation for Art.
+The Swiss federal government will finance half of the 30‐million‐franc project, with the remainder coming from private partners.

 Access The Montreux Digital Project: